Local Area Experiences

 a glass of white wine

-Hotel Happenings The Maker’s Table
+The Maker’s Table

 The Maker's Table is a dinner series born from Monterey's most direct relationship, the one between the people who grow, catch, and craft, and the table where it all lands.
 Each dinner brings a maker into The Lantern Room for an evening built around their craft and the coast that shapes it.